Introduction to Understanding and Collecting Traditional Japanese Art

 In the last part of this lecture, Ms. Sadler shared various channels to acquire Japanese art, such as auctions, dealers and online markets.
 In addition, she also put forward some precautions, such as suggesting that participants research and understand the auction process, rules and historical data; communicate with dealers frequently to understand the latest art supply situation and obtain professional advice and evaluation; and for online transactions, it is important to carefully check the seller's reputation and reviews before buying, and check the detailed description and photos of the artwork.

 Through this lecture, the participants deeply realized the basic knowledge and skills needed to build a Japanese art collection and laid a solid foundation for their own collection journey.
-In the future, Heritage will continue to provide more lectures on exploring and appreciating Asian cultures to help spread Asian cultures.
+In the future, Heritage Museum will continue to provide more lectures on exploring and appreciating Asian cultures to help spread Asian Art Awareness.

 Museum of Asian Art

 Heritage Museum of Asian Art is a non-profit organization with IRS 501 (c) (3) tax exempt status.